 Back pain is a common problem among runners.
 The main reason is weak abs and back muscles.
 Every time you run, your spine is subjected to small impacts.
 These cause your intervertebral discs to lose fluid and shrink, thus reducing their ability to absorb the shock from running.
 When we sleep, this fluid is replenished and the discs return to their original size.
 The stronger your core is, the longer your spine can benefit from its stabilizing effect.

 In this exercise, you lie on your back with both feet flat on the floor, positioned one hand’s length from your glutes.
 Lift your hips off the ground until your knees, hips, and back form a straight line.
-Lower them again.
+Lower them by articulating your spine: When you ease back down, lower one vertebrae at a time starting from the top to your buttock.
+This will help you gain better control of your spine while strengthening your core.
 Repeat this 8 to 12 times.
-Keep your legs and glutes tightened throughout the exercise.

 BENEFIT 4: YOU LOWER YOUR RISK OF INJURY